Ersanio/snes-assembly-book/docs/collections/indexing.md

 |**dl**|direct long|A value denoting a long (24-bit value, e.g. $XXXXXX)|
 |**dd**|direct double|A value denoting a double (32-bit value, e.g. $XXXXXXXX)|

-In this case, the bytes are a "byte", not "word" or "long", hence "db": direct byte.
-The table in this example serves no other purpose than demonstrating indexing.
-In this case, the table is located somewhere inside the ROM.
-Tables are preceded by a label so that you can refer to it easily within your code.

 Here's an example of a table definition:
 ```
-ValuesTableExample: db $03,$86,$91,$38,$22
+ValuesTableExample: db $11,$86,$91,$38,$22
 ```
 As you can see, we first define the value type as "byte" by writing `db`.
 Then, we follow with byte-values, seperated by a comma (,).

 In order to access a table, we always use a label.
 In this case, we used the label `ValuesTableExample`.

 ## Indexing
 Tables can be accessed using a label.
-Labels are translated into ROM memory addresses, after all.
+Labels are translated into ROM addresses, after all.
 Expanding on above table example, the following code would read out a value from the table:

 ```
 LDA ValuesTableExample
 STA $00
 RTS

-ValuesTableExample: db $03,$86,$91,$38,$22
+ValuesTableExample: db $11,$86,$91,$38,$22
 ```
-However, what this code does is always reading the first value in that table, the value $03, and storing it into RAM $7E0000.
+However, what this code does is always reading the first value in that table, the value $11, and storing it into RAM $7E0000.
 This is because we haven't used any indexer.

 ```
 LDY #$03           ; Y is now loaded with the number $03